Photo: Niclas Vestefjell

 860 vertical metres in 7 minutes

 Åre Kabinbana’s valley station is just above Åre square at 421 meters above sea level.
 In the kabinbana station there are workshops, office spaces, a coffee shop, ticket sales with a small sports shop and a control room.
 Each cable car holds a capacity of 75 people in perfect weather conditions.
 Departures are every 20 minutes or continuously when the queues are long.
 The journey up to 1274 meters above sea level takes about 7 minutes.
-Dogs are welcome in one of the cable cars, just make sure to keep it on a leash while on the mountain.
+Dogs are welcome to ride in the cable cars, just make sure to keep it on a leash while on the mountain.

 Food, beverages and top climbing